 April, 2012.
 An interview with Carol Cleveland, the ‘glamour stooge’ (her phrase) from Monty Python’s Flying Circus.
 This piece was written to coincide with the Blu-ray release of Monty Python and the Holy Grail.
-Short version went into Empire and I originally gave this full transcript to my friend Mike for his website.
+A much shorter version went into Empire.

 Carol Cleveland is the seventh member of the Monty Python team.
 It’s official: she wrestled Neil Innes for the title and won.
 Her career spans six decades of film, classic television, stage work and several one-woman shows, so it almost seems a shame that the occasion for this interview is the Blu-ray release of Monty Python and the Holy Grail : she’s barely in it!
 It’s a memorable turn though, as naughty twin sisters Zoot and Dingo, priestesses of the dreaded Castle Anthrax…

 I realise you’re only in Holy Grail for five minutes…

 Before we get there, can you tell us a bit about your career pre-Monty Python?
 You were kind of collecting all the coolest TV shows…

 Oh yes, all that cult stuff.
 I did The Saint and The Avengers, The Persuaders, Randall & Hopkirk (Deceased), Man in a Suitcase… I was in all of them!
 That was the beginning of my television career really, playing leading ladies in those sorts of things.
 I never anticipated being a comedienne.
 In fact, I didn’t even know I was a comedienne until recently!
 I had a look at my Wikipedia page not long ago, just to see what they had to say about me (most of it’s absolute rubbish) and the first thing it said was “Carol Cleveland, actress and comedienne.”
 I thought, “Oh, gosh, am I really?”